 Table 1 compares High School GPA, SAT Verbal, SAT Math, and Cumulative GPA in students that took the Gull Week exam and students that did not.
-The High School GPA’s (3.47 vs 3.31, SAT Math scores (545 vs 537), and Cumulative GPA’s (2.96 vs 2.76) of students who took the Gull Week exam were statistically significantly higher than that of students who did not take the exam.
+The High School GPA’s (3.47 vs 3.31), SAT Math scores (545 vs 537), and Cumulative GPA’s (2.96 vs 2.76) of students who took the Gull Week exam were statistically significantly higher than that of students who did not take the exam.

 Cumulative GPA Comparison by Academic Rank